Intermediate Full Monviso Trek

 Descent: 790 m

-Leaving the quiet hollow around the hut, you head into a day that feels like a doorway between valleys.
-The climb pulls you out of the dark forest towards broad, hanging pastures below the cliffs of Rocca Nera and Punta Sea Bianca.
-Around the high point the skyline suddenly opens, with distant ridges, deep-cut gullies and, far ahead, the gentle meadows of the upper Po valley where the day will finally ease out.
+From the quiet hollow around the hut the trail climbs out of the forest toward open alpine pastures beneath the cliffs of Rocca Nera and Punta Sea Bianca.
+Near the high point the landscape opens wide, revealing distant ridges and the green meadows of the upper Po valley ahead.

 Included